Randomized Learning of the Second-Moment Matrix of a Smooth Function: Introduction

+with high probability, as described in Theorem~\ref{thm:cvg rate} in Section~\ref{sec:results}. { As a rule of thumb, \eqref{eq:rough bias result} and \eqref{eq:rough finite sample result} hold when $N_{X,\epsilon}\approx N\log^2 N$.
+Thus, it suffices to take only $O(\log^2 N)$ samples within the $\epsilon$-neighborhood of each of the $N$ data points in $X$.
+As we discuss in Remark~\ref{rem:maininterpretation}, the resulting convergence rate (as a function of the total number of samples) is then nearly the same as one achieves when perfect knowledge of the gradients is available and two-stage sampling is not required.}

 To verify the convergence rate from \eqref{eq:rough finite sample result}, we consider the following numerical example.
-For $x\in [-1,1]^{500}$ (i.e., $n=500$) and $\mu$ a uniform probabilty distribution on the hypercube, let $f(x) = \frac{1}{2}x^\ast A x + b^\ast x$ for a known symmetric matrix $A\in\mathbb{R}^{500\times 500}$ and a known vector $b\in\mathbb{R}^{500}$.
+For $x\in [-1,1]^{500}$ (i.e., $n=500$) and $\mu$ a uniform probability distribution on the hypercube, let $f(x) = \frac{1}{2}x^\ast A x + b^\ast x$ for a known symmetric matrix $A\in\mathbb{R}^{500\times 500}$ and a known vector $b\in\mathbb{R}^{500}$.
 A quick calculation shows that $\Sigma_{\mu}=\frac{1}{3}A^2 + bb^\ast$.
-For the simulation, we generate $A$ and $b$ randomly, and we estimate the relative error (in the Frobenius norm) in the approximation $\ddot{\Sigma}_{X,Y_{X,\epsilon}}$ from Algorithm \ref{alg:0}.
+For the simulation, we generate $A$ and $b$ randomly, and we estimate the relative error (in the Frobenius norm) in the approximation $\ddot{\Sigma}_{X,Y_{X,\epsilon}}$ from Algorithm~\ref{alg:0}.
 All reported results use $\epsilon=10^{-4}$; using $10^{-2}$ and $10^{-6}$ produced similar results.
 Each subfigure in Figure \ref{fig:0} shows results using a different value for $N_{X,\text{min},\epsilon}$ from the set $\{50, 200, 400, 550\}$, i.e., the minimum number of samples in each ball.
 Note that the first three values of $N_{X,\text{min},\epsilon}$ tested are significantly less than the dimension $n$ of the space.
 In other words, each gradient approximation uses significantly fewer than the $n+1$ samples that would be needed for a finite difference approximation.
 The experiments in each subfigure use the number of centers $N\in\{10, 50, 100, 500, 1000\}$, and for each value of $N$ there are 10 independent replications.
-The slope of the line is $-1/2$ in each case, which verifies the expected convergence rate in \eqref{eq:rough finite sample result}.
+The slope of the line is $-1/2$ in each case, which verifies the expected convergence rate in \eqref{eq:rough finite sample result}{, in this case to a bias of approximately zero (see Remark~\ref{rem:discussion thm bias})}.